solidi/writing/01-on-kotlin-a-reply-from-management.md

 Google will set a course for Kotlin, and invest heavily in winning Java legal [battles](https://www.theverge.com/2016/5/26/11754002/oracle-google-verdict-copyright-infringement-ruling-api-fair-use) battles, the only sure bet is that a course is unclear.

 A Kotlin selection for production apps is the same as using [!!](https://kotlinlang.org/docs/reference/null-safety.html).
 It is a risk.
 Perhaps calculated, if knowing the costs.
-However, we should encourage engineers to debate and set the tone of the future... of Android development.
+However, we should encourage engineers to debate and set the tone of the future.

 > Management usually holds the stick in the middle.
 Instead, encourage management to support and raise both ends.

 Of course, we will use Kotlin eventually.
 Who doesn't want to be happy?

+---

+After this essay was published, Google followed through with Kotlin as the project default—years later.
+Obviously, this write-up was a hot take, highlighting timeless technological struggles.

 ---